Retailers: Our Wholesale Shop is now open. We will be at the Las Vegas Gift Show July 28th to July 31st. Please visit our booth #P1-4081.

 We don’t know anyone who likes an animal’s spots or stripes in moderation.
 They tend to jump overboard: striped armchairs, carpets, place settings, earrings, pants.
 Drop a pair of zebra-striped slippers in this, and she/he won’t know where the wrap ends and the gift begins.

-Inside color: chocolate brown
+Inside color: dark chocolate brown

 “Dancing with the Stars”

 Do you know what goes on at a star party?
 Neither do we, but we bet many luminaries attend these sky’s-the-limit bashes.
 Dazzle the receiver with this celestial paper.
 It’ll put a sparkle in their eye.

 The ancient brocade pattern gets a little chutzpah by artist Veronique Charron.
 Golden wheat-chaff curls twist atop a richly colored red paper.
 The present hidden behind this velvety looking curtain … well, it doesn’t even matter what it is.

 When the occasion (or mood) calls for a solid-color, settle for boring.
 Kidding.
 Don’t do that paper.
 Do this paper.
 It’s a color gone wildly optical illusion.
 You can also use it to hypnotize people.

 Inside color: blue/blue